SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--mol` Specifies the number of molecules to be inserted in the simulation

+- `--size` Specifies the radius of the universe (spherical)

 ## Introduction

 Ammonium will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
-After each timestep, each particle's file will be appended with the current particle's state, which consists of its vector components and magnitude.
-The files are formatted in `.xyz` and `.csv`, allowing easy data processing.
+After each timestep, each particle's file will be appended with a file formatted in `.xyz`.

 The simulation's initial state is read from a `.nh4` file.
 It is a format similar to `xyz`, but with extra bond information.